tensorlayer/HyperPose/docs/markdown/install/training.md

 pip install -U tf2onnx
 ```

-After converting a `.pb` file to an `.onnx` file using tf2onnx, it is usually required to provide the input node name and output node name of the computation graph stored in `.pb` file, which is often tedious.
-Instead, we use `graph_transform` to finding out the input and output node of the `.pb` model file automatically.
+After converting a ProtoBuf file to an ONNX file using tf2onnx, it is usually required to provide the input node name and output node name of the computation graph stored in ProtoBuf file, which is often tedious.
+Instead, we use `graph_transform` to finding out the input and output node of the ProtoBuf model file automatically.

 build graph_transforms according to [tensorflow tools](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms#using-the-graph-transform-tool).